BollineniRohith123/Speech-to-Speech-echosystem/README.md

 ## Development

-If you wish to install from a clone of this repository, maybe to further develop Moshi, you can do the following:
+If you wish to install from a clone of this repository for further development, you can do the following:
 ```bash
 # From the root of the clone of the repo
 pip install -e 'moshi[dev]'